IVSoftware/product-list-00/README.md

 [![minimal sample][1]][1]

 ***
-The `BindingList<Product>` contains objects of a class you define to represent a row:
+The data source is a `BindingList<Product>` containing objects of a class you have defined to represent a row:

     // Minimal product class for example
     class Product
     {
-        // Read-only fields for this example.
+        // Read-only cells for this example.
         public string Name { get; internal set; }
         public double Price { get; internal set; }
         public string Barcode { get; internal set; } =